-One hundred and two years this month, Captain Scott and his team reached the South Pole only to find Norwegian Roald Amundsen had got there before him.
-To commemorate this, we are presenting his lost photographs from The British Antarctic Expedition of 1910 – 1914.
-These stunning images are currently on display at The Map House to partner our Polar collection and catalogue, The Mapping of Antarctica.
+Captain Scott and his team reached the South Pole on 17th January 1912, only to find Norwegian Roald Amundsen had got there before him 34 days earlier.
+We present to you his lost photographs from The British Antarctic Expedition of 1910 – 1914.
+These stunning images are at The Map House to partner our Polar collection and catalogue, The Mapping of Antarctica.
 They show the majestic and evocative Antarctic landscape like never before and tell tales of a triumphant but harrowing journey.

 The British Antarctic Expedition, also known as the Terra Nova Expedition was led by Captain Robert Falcon Scott RN.
 This was Scott’s second trip to the Antarctic, with his first being The National Antarctic Expedition in 1901 – 1904 on the Discovery.

 Scott is one of the giants in early Polar exploration; a gentleman who dedicated and bravely gave his life in the quest for scientific discovery and in the challenge of reaching the South Pole.
 After carefully assembling a team of men to accompany him through the extreme and barren wilderness of the South Polar Region, the Terra Nova left London on June 10th, 1910.
 They would reach Antarctica in late November.